peteschaffner/applecation/src/index.md

-# Hi, I'm Pete
+---
+layout: index.html
+title: About
+---

+# Dear Apple,

+My name is Pete Schaffner.
 I'm an American werewolf in Paris.
 I specialize in interface/interaction design, animation, frontend engineering and howling at the moon.

 I have a penchant for tinkering and believe that to create something great you need to understand the materials and processes involved to build it.
 Thus, I'm